 Dismissals (no conviction) | No wait |

-Though these charges are minor, they look bad on background checks.
-Sealing is always a good idea.
+Although these charges are minor, they look bad on background checks.
+Sealing your criminal record is always recommended.

 Any alien accused of a crime should retain counsel.
-The D.A. may agree to reduce or dismiss the charge.
+The D.A. may agree to reduce or dismiss the charge as part of a plea bargain.